Best Buys

 Included Meals: Breakfast, Dinner

 If the Elsey Homestead looks familiar, that’s because it starred in the 1982 Aussie drama We of the Never Never.
 Today it’s better known for its Mataranka thermal hot springs.
 Pop on your swimsuit and have a soothing soak, the magical setting surrounded by palms.
 The only thing more refreshing is a cold beverage at the Daly Waters Pub, self-declared as Australia’s ‘original outback pub’.
 You can imagine the kind of swagger the locals bring.
 Visitors are encouraged to leave their mark as well; a memento, perhaps, or autograph on the walls.
-You’ll arrive in Tennant Creek with a new appreciation for country life.

 Hotel: Bluestone Motor Inn